bencullimore/nhsers/README.md

 This kit is adapted from the [GOV.UK prototyping kit.](https://github.com/alphagov/govuk_prototype_kit).

-The kit provides a simple way to make interactive prototypes for NHS.UK alpha.
+The kit provides a simple way to make interactive prototypes for NHS e-Referral Service.
 These prototypes can be used to show ideas to people you work with, and to do user research.

 It's built on the [Express](http://expressjs.com/) framework and contains code adapted from these GOV.UK resources: